Talk to a Local Employment Discrimination Attorney

 Courts Address the Scope of Affirmative Action Programs

-Since the implementation of affirmative action programs, laws, and regulations in the 1970s, the courts -- rather than governments -- have outlined the scope and extent of such programs.
-When faced with a claim of discrimination by a state or local government, courts look to the provisions of the Civil Rights Acts of 1964 and its various amendments, including the Civil Rights Act of 1991, and the Equal Protection Clause of the Fourteenth Amendment to the Constitution
+Since the implementation of affirmative action programs, laws, and regulations in the 1970s, the courts — rather than governments — have outlined the scope and extent of such programs.
+When faced with a claim of discrimination by a state or local government, courts look to the provisions of the Civil Rights Acts of 1964 and its various amendments, including the Civil Rights Act of 1991, and the Equal Protection Clause of the Fourteenth Amendment to the Constitution.
+When considering a claim of discrimination by a federal entity, courts look to the Civil Rights Acts and the Due Process Clause of the Fifth Amendment.

 During the late 1960s and the early 1970s, many educational institutions used minority quota systems that provided for specified numbers of minority students.
 In 1978, the United States Supreme Court ruled that such racial quotas were illegal.
 The Court, however, agreed with the principle or theory of affirmative action.
 Since that decision, federal courts have not ruled consistently on questions of racial quotas or preferences, thus further creating confusion and controversy.